NoahJohnson2121/CS-499-ePortfolio/README.md

 # Cplusplus-Program-CS-465

-## Noah Johnson

-Bachelor of Science in Computer Science
+# Noah Johnson - Computer Science ePortfolio
-Southern New Hampshire University

----

-## About This Repository
+## About Me

-This repository contains the artifacts and enhancements completed for my CS 499 Computer Science Capstone at Southern New Hampshire University.
+Hello, my name is Noah Johnson, and I am a Computer Science student completing my Bachelor of Science degree.
+Throughout my program, I have developed skills in software development, database management, algorithms, data structures, cybersecurity principles, and full-stack application development.

-The purpose of this portfolio is to demonstrate my growth throughout the Computer Science program and showcase my ability to analyze, improve, and document existing software.
-The primary artifact used throughout my capstone is the **Travlr Getaways full-stack web application**, originally developed during CS-465 Full Stack Development.
+This ePortfolio represents my growth throughout the Computer Science program and showcases my ability to design, develop, analyze, and improve computing solutions.
+The projects included demonstrate my technical skills, problem-solving abilities, and understanding of professional software development practices.

-During CS-499, I reviewed the original application and made targeted enhancements in three key areas:
+## Career Goals

+My original career goals focused on pursuing opportunities in information technology and cybersecurity.
+Throughout my Computer Science program, I developed a stronger interest in technology leadership and applying my technical skills to larger organizational goals.
+I am currently pursuing a path toward becoming an officer in the United States Air Force, where I hope to combine my computer science background, leadership skills, and interest in technology to support mission-focused solutions.

+My Computer Science education has provided me with the foundation needed to understand complex technical systems, evaluate security concerns, and lead technology-focused projects.

+## ePortfolio Purpose

+The purpose of this ePortfolio is to demonstrate my abilities in three major areas of computer science:

 - Software Design and Engineering
 - Algorithms and Data Structures
 - Databases

-These enhancements allowed me to apply concepts learned throughout the Computer Science program while improving the quality, security, maintainability, and functionality of an existing application.

----
+The artifacts included in this portfolio represent projects from my Computer Science coursework that have been enhanced to demonstrate professional growth and improved technical ability.

+## Featured Artifact

-## Featured Project: Travlr Getaways
+### Travlr Getaways Full-Stack Application

-Travlr Getaways is a full-stack travel application that allows users to view available travel destinations and provides authenticated users with functionality for managing trip information.

-The application uses:

-- **Angular** for the client-side interface
-- **Node.js** and **Express** for the backend API
-- **MongoDB** and **Mongoose** for database management
-- **JSON Web Tokens (JWT)** for authentication
-- **HTML and CSS** for the user interface

-The original application provided a strong foundation, but the CS-499 enhancements focused on improving its overall quality and demonstrating professional software development practices.

----

-# CS 499 Enhancements

-## 1. Software Design and Engineering

-The software engineering enhancements focused on improving the structure, reliability, maintainability, and security of the backend application.

-### Enhancements Included

-- Improved backend controller organization
-- Improved API error handling
-- Added clearer and more consistent HTTP responses
-- Added authentication protection to trip management routes
-- Improved code documentation and readability
-- Added validation and defensive programming practices
-- Improved CRUD operations for trips
-- Improved authentication and authorization handling

-These changes demonstrate my ability to analyze an existing application and make practical improvements rather than simply creating new software from scratch.

----

-## 2. Algorithms and Data Structures

-The algorithms and data structures enhancement focused on improving how users interact with the application's trip data.

-### Enhancement Included

-- Added search functionality for trip information
-- Improved the process used to locate matching trip records
-- Used MongoDB queries to efficiently retrieve relevant data
-- Considered input handling and search behavior when designing the functionality

-This enhancement demonstrates my ability to apply algorithmic thinking to a real-world software problem and evaluate how data can be efficiently searched and retrieved.

----

-## 3. Databases

-The database enhancement focused on improving data integrity, validation, and query performance within MongoDB.

-### Enhancements Included

-- Added stronger Mongoose schema validation
-- Added required fields
-- Added string length restrictions
-- Added trimming and formatting rules
-- Added uppercase formatting for trip codes
-- Added a unique index for trip codes
-- Added timestamps to database records
-- Improved database error handling
-- Changed the price field to better support numeric database operations

-These improvements demonstrate my ability to design and maintain a more reliable database structure while considering data integrity and performance.

----

-# Security Improvements

-Security was an important consideration throughout the CS 499 enhancements.

-The application uses authentication to protect administrative trip-management operations.
-JWT authentication is used to verify users before allowing protected operations such as:

-- Creating trips
-- Updating trips
-- Deleting trips

-The application also uses validation and defensive programming to reduce the possibility of invalid data being stored in the database.

----

-# Skills Demonstrated

-This project demonstrates skills in:

-- Full-stack web development
+The primary artifact featured in this ePortfolio is the Travlr Getaways application created during CS-465 Full Stack Development.

+This project is a full-stack travel application developed using:

-- JavaScript
+- Node.js
-- TypeScript
+- Express.js
 - Angular
-- Node.js
-- Express
 - MongoDB
 - Mongoose
-- REST APIs
-- Authentication
-- JWT
-- CRUD operations
-- Database design
-- Data validation
-- Algorithms and search
-- Error handling
-- Secure software development
-- Debugging
-- Code documentation
-- Software enhancement and refactoring

----

-# Computer Science Program Outcomes

-The enhancements contribute to several Southern New Hampshire University Computer Science program outcomes.

-### Algorithmic Problem Solving

-I demonstrated the ability to evaluate and improve solutions using algorithmic principles, particularly through search functionality and efficient data retrieval.

-### Software Engineering and Design

-I improved an existing software system using professional development practices, including modular organization, error handling, validation, authentication, and maintainable code.

-### Database Development

-I improved the MongoDB data model through schema validation, indexing, data integrity rules, and improved database operations.

-### Security

-I incorporated a security mindset by protecting administrative API routes through authentication and validating data before it is stored or modified.

-### Professional Communication

-The project also demonstrates my ability to explain technical decisions through code documentation, code review, written narratives, and my professional ePortfolio.

----

-# Original vs. Enhanced Work

-The original Travlr Getaways application was created as part of my coursework in **CS-465 Full Stack Development**.

-For CS-499, I used the original application as a foundation and performed targeted enhancements rather than completely rebuilding the project.
-This allowed me to demonstrate my ability to identify weaknesses in existing software and determine appropriate improvements.

-The enhanced project represents the final version of the artifact after applying the planned CS-499 improvements.

----

-# Career Goals

-My Computer Science education originally led me toward careers in software development, IT, and cybersecurity.
-As I progressed through the program, my career goals evolved toward pursuing a commission as an **Air Force officer**.

-The technical skills demonstrated through this portfolio remain directly relevant to that goal.
-Software development, cybersecurity, databases, algorithms, and problem solving are all valuable skills for working with modern military technology and information systems.

-My goal is to combine the technical foundation developed through my Computer Science degree with leadership and military service.
+The application provides functionality for managing and displaying travel information through a database-driven web application.

+Throughout CS-499, this artifact was enhanced to improve software engineering practices, algorithmic functionality, and database interaction.

+## Enhancements Completed

+### Software Design and Engineering

+Enhancements focused on improving the overall structure and maintainability of the application.
+Improvements included:

+- Improved backend organization
+- Enhanced error handling
+- Added authentication and authorization functionality
+- Improved API structure and documentation
+- Applied secure coding practices

+### Algorithms and Data Structures

+Enhancements focused on improving how users interact with and retrieve information from the application.

+Improvements included:

+- Added trip search functionality
+- Implemented database filtering based on user input
+- Improved data retrieval efficiency

+### Databases

+Enhancements focused on improving database integration and reliability.

+Improvements included:

+- Improved MongoDB data handling
+- Strengthened Mongoose model usage
+- Improved database queries and validation

+## Technical Skills Demonstrated

+Through these artifacts, this ePortfolio demonstrates my experience with:

+- Full-stack web development
+- Backend API development
+- Database design and management
+- Algorithm implementation
+- Secure software development practices
+- Debugging and code improvement
+- Professional documentation

+## Future Development

+As I continue developing as a computer science professional, I plan to expand my knowledge of cybersecurity, software engineering, and technology leadership.
+This ePortfolio represents the foundation of my technical experience and will continue to evolve as I gain additional skills and professional experience.